levipereira/deepstream-yolo-e2e/README.md

 > ⚠️ **Note:** On Jetson devices, DeepStream 7.1 is only partially supported.
 Segmentation models are not yet compatible with this version.

->Note: [DeepStream 7.0 and later is supported on Windows WSL2](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_on_WSL2.html), which greatly aids in application development.

 </div>

 <div align="justify">